Hardware Maintenance and Repair

 - Visual inspection of motherboard, check all connectors for tightness and fix / replace as required.

 - Check power supply and hard drive(s) and advise if replacement is indicated.

 * overly enthusiastic cleaning can itself cause damage through disturbance of components or static discharge.

 Repairs to laptops

-In SOME cases we can also recover some of your data from the hard drive.
+In most cases we can also recover at least some of your data from the hard drive.